6 Cool Image Captions with CSS3

 Let’s Make Them Move

-In the following section, we will define the behavior of the caption when we hover over the images or boxes.
+In the following section, we will define the behavior of the captions when we hover over the images or boxes.

 Caption Behavior 1: Show up.

-For the first caption, we would like it to show up (from the bottom) when we hover over the box.
-To address this move we use transform property and the CSS code below tells the caption to move 100% of its weight to the top.
+For the first caption, we want it to appear (from the bottom) when hovering over the box.
+To achieve this movement, we use the `transform` property.
+The CSS code below tells the caption to move 100% of its height upwards (`translateY(-100%)`).

 #mainwrapper .box:hover .simple-caption {